idvorkin/idvorkin.github.io/_d/fuck-pride.md

 #### Feeling cheated that I was not evaluated fairly by my management.

 **Antitdote:**  Don't let your friend/boss/society's assessment of you outweight your own.
+Take the assessment in stride, decide if you need to find a new friend/boss/society and act appropriatly.

 Here I was lucky, I was able to learn from a mentor.
 My management mentor, Beth, was someone who I  respected so much I joined her team to get "my PhD in management".
 This manager was a huge role model, but he was essentially pushed out of his organization.
 I remember asking him, wait if you're so good at why you do, why is it that these guys pushed you out.
 His answer is burned into my mind: